 Steps to follow:

-- In the Where do you want to save the backup? section, select the SFTP server as the backup destination.
+- On the Where do you want to save the backup? page, select Online -> SFTP server as the backup destination.
 Press Next.

 - On the What do you want to backup page, add the backup sources.
 Press Next.

-- On the third page, you can choose the backup type and the encryption.
+- On the How do you want to backup page, you can choose the backup type and the encryption.
+Press Next.

 - Press Save and run.